boomtown15/sample-angular-docker-app/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Docker Build Image

+Run ./buildApp.sh to build the docker image.
+Use -prod argument to build the production nginx image (uses Dockerfile-prod)

-## Docker Image Build and Container Run
+## Docker Container Run

-Run ./startApp.sh to build and start the docker container.
-App available at localhost:4200
+Run ./startApp.sh to start the docker container on port 4200.
+Use -prod argument to start the production nginx based container on port 80.

 ## Stop Docker Container